-A minimum of 52 45 hours post-master's is required.
+A minimum of 45 hours post-master's is required.
 The program can be completed in two to three years by full-time students and five or more years for part-time students.
 Specific program requirements are determined on an individual basis by the student's supervisory committee.

+Total Minim um Hours: 45 minimum hours

-Knowledge I Building Core (Required) 37 30 minimum credit hours
+Knowledge Building Core (Required) 30 minimum credit hours

 NGR6673 Epidemiology for Advanced Nursing (3)

-NGR7841 Statistical Methods Nursing Research I (3)

-or

-EDF6407 Sta ntistical Analyses for Ed.
-Research (4)

-or -

-PHC6050 Bio ostatistics (3)

-NGR 7XXX Fundamental Statistics for Clinicians (3)
+NGR 7848 Fundamental Statistics for Clinicians (3)

 NGR7951 Scientific Writing-Publication (3)

 NGR7103 Evidence Based Practice (3)

 NGR7141 Pathophysiology for Advanced Practice II (3)

 NGR7776 Leadership & System Analysis (3)

 NGR7881 Ethics in Research and Practice (3)

 NGR7892 Health Policy Issues in Nursing and Health Care (3)

 NGR7974 Evidence Based Project (4)

-NGR7945 DNP Residency (2- 9)
+NGR7945 DNP Residency (2-9)

 Advanced Pi ractice Cognate 15 credit hours

 NGR7176 Pharmacotherapeutics (3)

 NGR7209 Diagnostic Reasoning (3)

 NGR7767 Practice Management (3)

 Electives (6)

-D.N.P. students must have a minimum of 1,000 post-baccalaureate supervised clinical hours at the time of graduation.
-Credits earned during a student's master's advanced practice program will be computed into the total number of supervised clinical hours.
+^{}D.N.P. students must have a minimum of 1,000 post-baccalaureate supervised clinical hours at the time of graduation.
 A minimum of two (2) credits or D.N.P. residency is required for graduation.